 The point is you can trust what you see on this site.
-I didn’t just one day wake up and decide I want to review software and talk about digital marketing because I want to make money online.
+I didn’t just one day wake up and decide I wanted to review software and talk about digital marketing because I want to make money online.
 The content on this site is based on my experience as a digital marketer thus far.

 Who knows what the future holds for Freedom Bound Business (FBB).
 I may create my own online courses on pay-per-click advertising, write more about starting a client agency, or publicly share my affiliate niche projects.
 I’ll eventually decide, but for now, feel free and reach out to me and let me know what you’d like to see!

-My focus, for now, is continuing to publish content & SEO FBB, and scale Instinct Marketing.
+My focus, for now, is continuing to publish content & SEO FBB and scale Instinct Marketing.

 I hope you enjoyed reading my about page, and best of luck!